-A district manager for food & facilities management services earns an average salary of $63,739 per year.
+A district manager for food & facilities management services earns an average salary of more than $67,000 per year.
 Additional compensation comes in the form of bonuses and profit sharing.
 Operations management, profit & loss statements, budget management, people management, team leadership, and training management are essential skills for upward career mobility.
-Respondents to the salary survey gave a rating 5 out of 5 in terms of job satisfaction.

 #5 Resort Manager

-A person in the resort manager occupation receives $47,703 on average in a year.
+A person in the resort manager occupation receives more than $49,000 on average in a year.
 This can be boosted by bonus and commission.
 Skills that are valued by practitioners include operations management, customer service, and people management.
 In the area of job satisfaction, respondents indicated they were extremely satisfied.

 #6 General Manager, Food Service

-The food service general manager position takes home an average annual pay of $50,020.
+The food service general manager position takes home an average annual pay of just over $49,000.
 Essential additional capabilities for MBA holders include operations management, inventory management, people management, and customer service.